cadpnq/telnetlib/README.md

 A stupid little Node.js telnet library.
 It provides an interface similar to the standard net module (viz. `createServer` and `createConnection`) while abstracting option negotiation and providing handlers for some common options.

 ## Simple Example
+This example is a server that, once option negotiation finishes, says hello world to the client and then echos anything it receives back to the client.
+The client portion simply echos anything back to the server.

 ### Server
 ```js
 const telnetlib = require('telnetlib');